laichunx/01-Introduction/README.md

 # 01-Introduction

+# Description:
+# In this program, I am trying to use python code to answer some questions.
+# At the top, utils is imported which can be use to check the version of Python.
+# All of the answers are output by using print('').

 Hello, class!
 This is the first assignment for MSCH-C220.
 The requirements for this assignment are as follows:

 Write a Python program that displays answers to the following questions: